 Key management are those persons who have the authority and responsibility for planning, directing and controlling the activities of the Group.
 Key management is comprised of the members who served on the Board and the Group's executive leadership team during the reporting period.
 Key management include individuals who provide services to AMPSA while the related costs are fully borne by the Ardagh Group.
 An allocation of the compensation attributable for these services is included below.
-The amount outstanding at 31 December 2023, was \$1 million (2022: \$nil).
+The amount outstanding at 31 December 2024 was \$4 million (2023: \$1 million).

-Salaries and other short-term employee benefits related to key management for the year ended 31 December 2023 was \$3 million (2022: \$3 million).
-Post-employment and other benefits for the year ended 31 December 2023 was \$1 million (2022: \$1 million).
+Salaries and other short-term employee benefits related to key management for the year ended 31 December 2024, was \$6 million (2023: \$3 million).
+Post-employment and other benefits for the year ended 31 December 2024 was \$3 million (2023: \$1 million).
+In the event that certain performance-related targets are achieved in the period to 31 December 2026, which are not guaranteed and remain uncertain, a further \$3 million (2023: \$nil) could become payable under the Group's post-employment and other benefit arrangements.